spiral/docs/docs/en/component/data-grid.md

 ### Scalar

-Applies scalar values, also empty strings (if a corresponding constructor param passed):
+Applies scalar values, also empty strings (if a corresponding constructor param is passed):

 ```php
 use Spiral\DataGrid\Specification\Value;